How To Forgive Others?

 • Bring anger and bitterness into new relationships and experiences.

-• Become so wrapped up in the wrong that you can’t enjoy the present.
+• Are you so wrapped up in the wrong that you can’t enjoy the present?

 • Become depressed, irritable, or anxious.